Platform Economic Architecture (PEA).

 -

-PEA is not limited to optimizing today’s SaaS platforms.
-The same architectural discipline is essential for structuring how work is executed across both human teams and emerging AI-driven capabilities.
+The same architectural discipline is increasingly required to structure how work is executed across both human teams and emerging AI-driven operating models.

 How PEA Works